 One thing worth remembering, if you do ask a wider group of people their views, they are going to want to know what the answers overall were.
 And – vitally – what you are going to do about it now that you have the information!
 So be prepared.

-If you can answer these questions quickly, easily and concisely…
+If you can answer these questions quickly and easily….

 You probably have a clear new business strategy in place.
 If the people you ask answer them in the same way as each other (and as you), then things are looking good.
 You can check them back against objectives to get a feel for whether it’s the right one for you, or maybe just the right one for now.